Linutronix/detnetctl/README.md

 Options:
-  -a, --app-name <APP_NAME>      Oneshot registration with the provided app name and do not spawn D-Bus service -c, --config <FILE>            Use YAML configuration with the provided file
+  -a, --app-name <APP_NAME>      Oneshot registration with the provided app name and do not spawn D-Bus service -c, --config <FILE>            Use YAML configuration with the provided file.
+Otherwise, uses sysrepo.
       --no-nic-setup <PRIORITY>  Skip NIC setup and return the given PRIORITY --no-guard                 Skip installing eBPFs - no interference protection!
   -h, --help                     Print help